Skip to Main Content

 • Provide realistic wait times from the start.
 Making the real-time wait accessible via mobile, web, or an in-lobby display will make the wait easier.
 Outside of this, make sure an accurate verbal wait time is given during check-in.

 • Use other technology.
-If you have multiple clinics, you may be able to funnel some patients to a less busy location with queuing technology or telemedicine.
+If you have multiple clinics, you may be able to funnel some patients to a less busy location with queuing technology.
 This is a great way to balance out your total patient volume and whittle down wait times.
 It can also delight patients who are happy to skip coming to the clinic in the first place.

 • If you do offer online reservations, make it clear whether this is an appointment, a flexible reservation, or simply joining a first-in, first-out line.
 If they believe they have made an appointment, any wait beyond that time can make the experience go from inconvenient to intolerable.